Johann Andreas Segner

-Johann Andreas von Segner (Segner János András, Johann Andreas von Segner, Ján Andrej Segner, Iohannes Andreas de Segner; October 9, 1704 – October 5, 1777) was a Hungarian scientist.
+Johann Andreas von Segner (Segner János András, Johann Andreas von Segner, Ján Andrej Segner, Iohannes Andreas de Segner; October 9, 1704 – October 5, 1777) was a Hungarian scientist of German descent.
 He was born in the Kingdom of Hungary, in the former Hungarian capital city of Pozsony, or Pressburg (today Bratislava).

 Early life and education

 Johann Segner was born to Johann Michael von Segner and his wife Christine von Segner (née Fischer) on probably the 10 October 1704.
 Other sources mention also the 4 or the 9 October.
 His father was a tax clerk.
-His ancestors from the father die came from Styria to Pressburg in the Kingdom of Hungary; by the 18th century.
+His paternal ancestors came from Styria to Pressburg in the Kingdom of Hungary; by the 18th century.
 In 1596 the family was granted nobility for their military accomplishments by Rudolph II.
-He studied at Pressburg, Győr and Debrecen.
+He studied at Pressburg and Debrecen.
 In April 1725, Segner began studying at the University of Jena.
 Under the guidance of Georg Erhard Hamberger, Segner developed an evidence for the cartesian rule of signs.
 In his third year at Jena, he began to teach other students in mathematics.
 During his stay in Jena, he was supported by Hermann Friedrich Teichmeyer, who lectured at the faculty of medicine.
 In October 1729, he graduated under Simon Paul Hirscher from the faculty of medicine.
 Following he returned to Pressburg where he worked as a medic until December 1731.
 Following he worked temporarily as the city physician in Debrecen until early 1732.
 In 1732 he returned to Jena where he requested a degree from the faculty of philosophy and also the possibility to give lectures in the faculty of philosophy.
 He graduated in May 1732 he began to lecture in 1733.
 In September the same year he was nominated a professor in the faculty of philosophy where he soon lectured the metaphysics of Christian Wolff.